fight233/DThouse_cxd/documentation20/en/08.connector/01.java/docs.md

 **Note**：

-As of TDengine V1.6.4.1, the function select server_status() is supported specifically for heartbeat detection, so it is recommended to use select server_status() for Validation queries when using connection pools.
+As of DThouse V1.6.4.1, the function select server_status() is supported specifically for heartbeat detection, so it is recommended to use select server_status() for Validation queries when using connection pools.

 Select server_status() returns 1 on success, as shown below.